mpletz/abaqus_python_ws2022/README.md

   * Martin K.: Barbell falling on ground (or being lifted): Fracture or plastic deformation?
   * Benjamin: Steel plate stove
   * Julia: Inner pressure: Failure of soda can or PET bottle
-  * Martin T.: not decided
+  * Martin T.: Morphing pasta (soaking and corresponding deformation of pasta)
   * Philip: Pressing a filled soda can until failure (including tests)

 ### Unit 9, 2022-12-15